Arma 3 fans, we have bad news…

 Other than that, the Mac version does have several other limitations, such as limited mod support, no launcher, and more.
 You can find all there is to know on Bohemia’s Experimental Ports page.

-Is Arma 3 on Mac worth it?
+Can you play Arma 3 on Mac

 The MacOS experimental port uses Virtual Programming’s wrapping technology.
 And according to Bohemia’s own internal tests: